pirminpfammatter/website/content/home/experience.md

         * PhD on intergenerational relations in immigrant families
         * Teaching seminar on reserach in developmental psychology
-        * Tutoring developmental psychology for Bachelorstudents
+        * Tutoring developmental psychology for bachelorstudents
-        * Support for eTeaching and Exams
+        * Support for eTeaching and exams

   - title: Psychologist
     company: Work Agency Schaffhausen